-Long before we found out about the idea of financial independence, we discovered the wonderful world of travel hacking.
-Okay, so it wasn’t actually that long beforehand, but the fact of the matter is, we utilized airline miles to keep costs low, even if we did blow money, while traveling, in other ways, like hotels, food, gelato, and expeditions.
+Long before we found out about the idea of financial independence, we discovered the wonderful world of travel hacking by attempting to hack our honeymoon.
+Okay, so it wasn’t actually that long beforehand.
+But, we utilized airline miles to keep costs low, even if we did blow money, while traveling, in other ways, like hotels, food, gelato, and expeditions.

 I think travel is one of the number one things that people miss out on because there is a misconstrued idea that traveling is expensive.
 Sure, that may be the case for some people, but traveling can actually be very cheap, and in some cases, a lengthy vacation can be cheaper than your expenses at home for the same length of time.

 This is where travel hacking comes in.
 Essentially, you take advantage of credit card companies and their sign up bonuses with their travel partners.
 The credit card companies make money off the interest of people that don’t pay their cards off every month, which pays for the points that they’ve bought from the airlines, hotels, etc. and makes the whole promotion worth their while.
 The most important part of travel hacking is this: Do.
 Not.
 Keep.
 A. Balance.
 On.
 These.
 Cards.
 If you are one of the people paying interest, then you’ve lost the game, and the credit card companies have won.

 Our travel hacking began when James and I were planning to take an extravagant trip for our honeymoon.
 We also didn’t want to spend thousands of dollars on our trip mostly because we were both broke.
 After a little bit of research, okay…a lot of research on James’s end, he convinced me to sign up for my first travel rewards credit card.
 We utilized the opportunity of getting our travel credit cards early by putting the hotel rooms on our cards, and the fact that we were planning a wedding helped us easily reach the spend limit.